 The top two most common root causes for medical identity theft were:

-It’s obvious that electronic medical record systems contain highly valuable data that are at risk due to employee negligence and blatant snooping activities.
+It’s obvious that electronic medical record (EMR) systems contain highly valuable data that are at risk due to employee negligence and blatant snooping activities.

-Therefore healthcare providers must put in place more sophisticated processes to control access to patient data.
+Therefore, healthcare providers must put in place more sophisticated processes to control access to patient data.
 These controls can range from enhanced training, network monitoring and audit logging throughout the healthcare system.
-Moreover if current employee negligence and snooping can be effectively detected, it can serve as a deterrent for future inappropriate activity.
+Moreover, if current employee negligence and snooping can be effectively detected, it can serve as a deterrent for future inappropriate activity.